Former VP Biden dedicating statue honoring Sen. Hollings

 Biden is a longtime friend of South Carolina's 95-year-old former Democratic governor.
 Hollings served nearly 40 years in the U.S. Senate before retiring in 2005.

-In 2010, Biden dedicated a library at the University of South Carolina named for Hollings.
+In 2010, Biden dedicated a University of South Carolina library named for Hollings.

 Republican U.S. Sen. Lindsey Graham will introduce Biden.
 Others scheduled to attend the free, public ceremony include U.S. Rep. Jim Clyburn, South Carolina's only Democrat currently in Congress.